singletS/chem160-beango/README.md

 One of the ways we will get to understand the quantum world will be via code, we will be coding many of the ideas in the course and creating simulations that solve quantum phenomena.
 We will primarily use Ipython notebooks, a great tool for sharing code, running calculations and

-For the first part of the course we will use common scientific python libraries that are included in any anaconda instalation.
+For the first part of the course we will use common scientific python libraries that are included in any anaconda installation.

 Later we will use specialized modules and software that is normally used in a professional setting.
-Since there is a wide variety of computer enviroments, we have a created virtualboxes which contain all the software required for the course.
+Since there is a wide variety of computer environments, we have a created virtual boxes which contain all the software required for the course.

 ## Requirements